 Compared to Fez, I think there are more things to do in Marrakech and it’s easy to spend a few days here seeing the historic sights, enjoying the cultural experiences, and enjoying some great food.

 It can be a bit overwhelming at first, though, which is why I would recommend one of these tours:

-Although smaller and less famous than the two main tourist cities, Meknes has one of the most impressive collection of historic sights in the country.
+Although smaller and less famous than the two main tourist cities, Meknes has one of the most impressive collections of historic sights in the country.